-By decision of AKEP No. 74, dated 1.10.2018 "On the approval of the document: regulation of tariffs for SMP entrepreneurs in wholesale fixed network terminating and transit calls" it is specified that such operators as Albtelekom Ltd, Telekom Albania Ltd and 67 other operators are those with significant market power (SMP) in the fixed telephone sector.
-From the information provided by official publications, Albtelekom is SPM with the following indicators:
+By decision of AKEP No. 74, dated 1.10.2018 "On the approval of the document: regulation of tariffs for SMP entrepreneurs in wholesale fixed network terminating and transit calls" it is specified that such operators as Albtelekom sha, Telekom Albania sha and 67 other operators are operators with significant market power (SMP) in the fixed telephony sector.
+From the information provided by official publications 10, Albtelekom is SPM with the following indicators:

-- $\circ$ 100% of the market share of call termination to network subscribers. - $\circ$ 99% of the market share for national call volume. - Revenue from transit of these calls is 90%
+- o 100% of the market share of call termination to network subscribers. - 99% of the market share for national call volume. - Revenue from transit of these calls is 90%